It took the best part of five months but our kitchen is finally finished, oh yes!

 I had drawn up the plans of what I wanted.
 Lots of cupboard space, a butler sink and shelves.
 The kitchen is actually a dining room too.
 It’s quite a large room but lacked cupboard and worktop space.

 Mike took my plans and turned them into reality.
-Every part of this kitchen was made to measure from my design and created from scratch by my super-talented husband.
+Every part of this kitchen was made to measure from my design and created from scratch by Mike.

 We removed the fridge from one side of the dining area and moved it to the opposite side which freed up a lot of space.
 We then added two long units (the right-hand side houses the filing cabinet!), and I wanted some shelves there too.